alexanderjhoward/Pik1-DE-FT/3_Variant_Calling/README.md

 ```

-FreeBayes was used for variant calling against the reference genome and obtaining *Pik-1* sequence variants.
+FreeBayes was used to call *Pik-1* variants relative to the reference Pikp sequence.

 ```bash